 How did you integrate this into your curriculum?

 I made it a class project (students could work solo or in a small group) and they were provided some time each week to work on their project until it was due.
-I guided the students along with the basic concept of Blue Ocean and our relevant marketing topics to help them see their projects through.

 How did you work together with your students?
 Who did what?